mclaager/ScriptQuiz/readme.md

 Script Quiz
 ===========
 This is a program that creates randomly generated questions based off of a movie/film script that is given as input.

+Currently, the program is setup to be specifically used for the one script currently available.
+Changes to the _main_ function where _playQuiz_ is called can change: the title of the quiz, number of questions asked, the number of possible responses, and whether normal or hard difficulty is used.

 Format of Scripts
 -----------------
 All scripts that are inputed are expected to be of the following format: